 Phosphorescent is a 7-piece band led by a rhinestone cowboy.
-It is the moniker for one Matthew Houck, who has been recording and performing (and presumably wearing tight pants and a cowboy hat) under the name since 2001.
-Houck visited The Sinclair with his troupe of musicians last night for a highly anticipated show that had been sold out for weeks, and they did not disappoint.
+Matthew Houck has been recording and performing (and presumably wearing tight pants and a cowboy hat) under the moniker since 2001.
+Last night, Houck visited The Sinclair with his troupe of musicians for a highly anticipated, highly sold-out show; they did not disappoint.

-The band took the stage one after the other, giving a casual wave to the audience as they wound their way through the various flowers and sticks of burning incense before taking aim behind their instruments of choice.
-Two percussionists, a pair of keyboardists, a bassist and a lead guitarist formed a ring around Houck before launching into some lo-fi, indie folk rock with a not-so-subtle dousing of country.
-Phosphorescent has the manpower to create rich soundscapes, and indeed each instrumentalist supplemented the cross-genre latticework, purposefully and without vanity, always keeping an eye on the man in the center of the ring.
+The Phosphorescent crew filed onto the stage one by one.
+Each member gave a casual wave to the audience as he wound his way through flowers and burning incense.
+Two percussionists, a pair of keyboardists, a bassist and a lead guitarist formed a ring around Houck before launching into some lo-fi, indie folk rock that was blanketed in a thick layer of twang.
+Phosphorescent’s manpower allowed them to create rich textures, and each instrumentalist supplemented the sonic latticework purposefully and without vanity, always keeping an eye on the man in the center of the ring.

-After thunderous applause, the band joined Houck back onstage for a two-song encore.
-Untimely technical problems cut the sound from the vocalist’s guitar, but Phosphorescent handled the situation seamlessly and ended the show with one of the most powerful jams this observer has ever experienced—just one of those riffs that you never wanted to end.
-But alas, as with all good things, end it did.
-But you can be sure; this same observer will attend Phosphorescent’s next Boston performance, if for no other reason than to watch Houck ride off into the sunset.
+After thunderous applause, the band rejoined Houck onstage for a two-song encore.
+Untimely technical problems cut the sound from the vocalist’s guitar, but Phosphorescent handled the situation seamlessly and ended the show with a considerably potent jam—just one of those riffs that you never wanted to end.
+Alas, as is the case with all things, end it did.
+But I can guarantee you one thing my friends, I will be in attendance for Phosphorescent’s next Boston performance, if for no other reason than to watch Houck ride off into the sunset.